An estimated 30% - 40% of the U.S. adult population is afflicted with some type of vein problem.

 What Are Spider Veins?

-Spider veins are tiny purple or red blood vessels located near the surface of the skin in either or both legs.
-Their name comes from their appearance: they look like thin, branching lines, similar to a spider’s web.
+Spider veins are tiny purple or red blood vessels located near the surface of the skin that can occur on either or both legs.
+Their name comes from their appearance: they look like thin, branching lines, similar to the threads on a spider’s web.

 Spider Vein Symptoms